learn-co-curriculum/java-if-statement-lab/README.md

 ```

 Remember, the output here does not have to _exactly_ match your output since we
 are generating pseudorandom values.
-But it should have similar messages with a
+But it should have similar messages regarding
-coin flip landing on heads or tails and a die rolling on an integer 1-6.
+the two games.

 ### `BuggyLab.java` Expected Output